 If you have ever come on a dense wood of ancient trees that have risen to an exceptional height, shutting out all sight of the sky with one thick screen of branches upon another, the loftiness of the forest, the seclusion of the spot, your sense of wonderment at finding so deep and unbroken a gloom out of doors, will persuade you of the presence of a deity.
 (Letter XLI)

 Is Seneca thinking of the deity as the Creator here?
 I am not sure.
 But what is certain is that Seneca sees evidence for the existence of a deity in the natural world.
 (Rom 1:19) Seneca also thinks of this deity as imminent.
 “God is near you, is with you, is inside of you.”
 The apostle Paul also emphasizes the nearness of God (Acts 17:27, cf. Rom 10: 7-8) but the dwelling of God’s Spirit is conditioned upon being made right with God through the Lord Jesus.
-Seneca does not conceive of God in this same personal way.
+I am not sure if Seneca conceives of God in this same personal way.
 That being said, Seneca does believe that God will judge us for the evil and the good that we do.
-Some of Seneca’s ideas are similar to those of the apostle Paul.
+Some of Seneca’s statements bear some resemblance to those of the apostle Paul.
 Some of the early church fathers maintained that Seneca corresponded with Paul which seems possible.